-Grading in math courses tends to be less forgiving than in less quantitative subjects.
-That's one of the reasons math is so helpful: you learn to think precisely and get clear feedback on whether you have done that.
+Grading in quantitative courses tends to be less forgiving than in less quantitative subjects.
+That's one of the reasons they're so helpful: you learn to think precisely and get clear feedback on whether you have done that.

 Could this lower my GPA?
 Sure it could, although we find that many of our students do well in these courses.
 (Remind yourself: you're a good student or you wouldn't be here.)
-But even if your GPA falls a little, you're likely to expand your career options and raise your earning potential, and maybe even have some fun.
+But even if your GPA falls, you'll expand your career options, raise your earning potential, and maybe even have some fun.
 Let us repeat: this will expand your career options.
 Businesses hire people who have skills that help them, and a GPA is not a skill.

 Q5.
 Anything else?

 You can learn a lot outside the classroom -- and usually have some fun doing it.
 NYU is loaded with active student clubs, but we're more familiar with faculty activities.
 You have access to 200+ faculty members at Stern and many more throughout the University.
 Many of them are happy to include students in their work.
 Whether your interests are economics, finance, marketing, social psychology, or something else, you should be able to find a faculty member with similar interests who could use help in research or course development.
 Some students find that their experiences in such projects are the highlights of their undergraduate careers.